crisidev/vault-ca/README.md

 # vault-ca
-Set of scripts to create your on CA using hashicorp Vault
+Set of tools to create your own CA and manage certificates using hashicorp Vault